Stirring Speeds Up Chemical Reaction: Introduction

 It was shown in the paper \cite{BedrossianBlumenthalPunshonSmith19} that under specific constraints on the noise, the solutions $\mathbf{u}$ to the equation \eqref{stochastic_NS} are almost surely $|\log\nu|^{-1}$-relaxation enhancing.
 To be precise, there exist constants $C(\mathbf{u}_0,\omega),\,\delta$, which may only depend on the initial data $\mathbf{u}_0$ and the random realization $\omega$, such that the solutions to the passive scalar equation \eqref{PS_introduction} subject to the flow $\mathbf{u}$ undergo enhanced dissipation as follows:

 We refer the interested readers to Theorem 1.3 and Remark 1.4 in the paper \cite{BedrossianBlumenthalPunshonSmith19} for details of the statement. \end{example} \begin{example}[Alternating Shear Flow] Here we introduce another time dependent $\nu^{1/2}$-relaxation enhancing flow.
-We consider the following alternating shear flow
+We consider the following alternating shear flow\myr{:}

 Here $K$ is a universal constant greater than $1$.
-In the appendix, we show that if $\nu^{-1},\,K$ is large enough, the solutions $f_\sim$ to the passive scalar equation \eqref{PS_introduction} associated with the alternating shear flow decay as follows
+In the appendix, we show that if $\nu^{-1},\,K$ is large enough, the solutions $f_\sim$ to the passive scalar equation \eqref{PS_introduction} associated with the alternating shear flow decay as follows\myr{:}

 To conclude, the alternating shear is $\nu^{1/2}$-relaxation enhancing.
-Moreover, the flow is $C^\infty$ in space and time.
-The same construction with alternating shear flows in three coordinate directions provides $\nu^{1/2}$-relaxation enhancing flows in $\Torus^3$.
-One can also combine the alternating construction with the rough shear flows constructed in \cite{Wei18}, \cite{ColomboCotiZelatiWidmayer20} to obtain $|\log \nu|^{-\gamma}$-R.E. flows on $\Torus^2$ for some $\gamma>1$. \end{example}
+Moreover, the flow is $C^\infty$ in space and time. \myr{There are several different generalizations.} The same construction with alternating shear flows in three coordinate directions provides $\nu^{1/2}$-relaxation enhancing flows in $\Torus^3$.
+One can also combine the alternating construction with the rough shear flows in \cite{Wei18,ColomboCotiZelatiWidmayer20} to obtain $|\log \nu|^{-\gamma}$-R.E. flows on $\Torus^2$ for some $\gamma>1$. \myr{We believe that introducing some delicate time-dependent ``phase shifts'' in the construction yields a smooth $\nu^{1/3}$-R.E. flow.
+In a recent preprint \cite{BlumenthalCotiZelatiGvalani22}, the authors created a smooth $|\log\nu|^{-2}$-R.E. flow by introducing a randomized phase shift into this construction. } \end{example}

 With these preparations, we are ready to state the first main theorem. \begin{theorem} Consider solutions $n_1,\ n_2$ to the system \eqref{Reaction-diffusion} subject to initial condition $n_{1;0},\ n_{2;0}\in C^2(\Torus^2)$.
 Assume that the fluid flow is $d(\nu)$-relaxation enhancing.
-Further assume that $\overline{n_1}(0)\leq \overline{n_2}(0)$.
-If the total mass of the density $n_1$ is larger than $1/B>0$ on the maximal time interval $[0,T]$, then the following estimate holds on the same time interval
+Further assume that $\overline{n_1}(0)\leq \overline{n_2}(0)$. \myr{If the total mass of the density $n_1$ is bounded from below on the time interval $[0,T]$, i.e., } then the following estimate holds on the same time interval\myr{:}

 \end{theorem}